Cholesterol definition and facts

 There are no established "normal" blood levels for total and LDL cholesterol.
 In most other blood tests in medicine, normal ranges can be set by taking measurements from large number of healthy subjects.
 The normal range of LDL cholesterol among "healthy" adults (adults with no known coronary heart disease) in the United States may be too high.
 The atherosclerosis process may be quietly progressing in many healthy children and adults with average LDL cholesterol blood levels, putting them at risk of developing coronary heart disease in the future.

-HDL cholesterol vs. LDL cholesterol
+What are HDL cholesterol (good) vs. LDL cholesterol (bad)?
+What do they do?

 What is LDL cholesterol or the "bad" cholesterol?

-- LDL cholesterol (low density lipoprotein) is called "bad" cholesterol, because elevated levels of LDL cholesterol are associated with an increased risk of coronary heart disease, stroke, and peripheral artery disease.
+- LDL cholesterol (low-density lipoprotein) is called "bad" cholesterol, because elevated levels of LDL cholesterol are associated with an increased risk of coronary heart disease, stroke, and peripheral artery disease.

 - LDL lipoprotein deposits cholesterol along the inside of artery walls, causing the formation of a hard, thick substance called cholesterol plaque.
 Over time, cholesterol plaque causes thickening of the artery walls and narrowing of the lumen of the arteries, a process called atherosclerosis, which decreases blood flow through the narrowed plaque-filled vessel.